HeapHeapHooray/nyancat.nu/README.md

   - Automatic re-encoding for accurate cuts
   - Processing history with time ranges
   - Mobile-friendly interface
+- **Audio to Video**: Create videos from static images and audio files.
+  - Upload an image and audio file to create an MP4 video
+  - Image displays for the duration of the audio
+  - Automatic dimension adjustment for compatibility
+  - Preview both inputs and final result
+  - Processing history with video previews
+  - Perfect for creating audio visualizers or lyric videos with album art
+  - Mobile-friendly responsive design
 - **AI Background Remover**: Professional-grade background removal powered by RMBG-1.4 AI model.
   - 100% client-side processing using Transformers.js
   - High-quality results for people, products, and objects